Laine Nooney

 I am an Assistant Professor of Media Industries in the Department of Media, Culture, and Communication at New York University.
 Prior to NYU, I was an Assistant Professor of Digital Media in the School of Literature, Media and Communication at Georgia Tech, and held a postdoc through the Intel Science and Technology Center for Social Computing.

-As part of my long-standing interest in expanding historical study of the game industry within the academy and beyond, I have co-founded ROMchip: A Journal of Game Histories, alongside Henry Lowood and Raiford Guins.
+As part of my long-standing interest in expanding historical study of the game industry within the academy and beyond, I have co-founded ROMchip: A Journal of Game Histories.
 ROMchip is an open access, hybrid-audience, peer-reviewed journal dedicated to fostering the historical study of games.
-Our first issue launched July 2019.
+I am also the co-host of Unboxing: Play and Profit for the Gaming Curious, a podcast about the game industry I launched with NYU Stern colleague Joost van Dreunen in 2022.

 I have a successful background coordinating events that build community across industry and academic divides.
 I've made my mark producing events like the first Different Games Conference, Mistakes Were Made, and Command Lines.
-Additionally, I am the Vice-Chair of Meetings for SIGCIS, and served the Journal of Visual Culture in varying capacities, including Managing Editor, for 9 years.
+Additionally, I lead the conference organizing team as the Vice-Chair of Meetings for SIGCIS from 2017-2022 and served the Journal of Visual Culture in varying capacities, including Managing Editor, for 9 years.

 In past lives, I was a C-List Internet celebrity, received a medal for my writing as a graphic design critic, worked in newspaper and book design, and had a stint as a short-order cook.
 I carry a Ph.D. in Cultural Studies from Stony Brook University, a M.A. in Cultural Studies from Kansas State University, and a B.F.A. in Graphic Design from the University of Dayton.